Financial-Times/origami/apps/astro-website/src/content/documentation/tutorials/build-service.md

 With the exception of JavaScript-only components, all of Origami's components rely on markup.
 This markup, combined with the styling and the functionality, is what determines how a component will look and behave on a page.

-<aside>A single component can have many variations, and all the variations for all components can be found in the <a href="https://registry.origami.ft.com/components">Origami Registry</a>.</aside>
+<aside>A single component can have many variations, and all the variations for all components can be found in <a href="https://origami.ft.com/storybook/">Storybook</a>.</aside>

 First, we're going to add some content for our article, so lets add a heading and some great information about fruit in our `o-grid-row`: